 It can be difficult to determine the best way to handle customer feedback that is less than complimentary, but responding appropriately to customer anger online is key to reputation management.

-As an example, the insurance company Progressive once responded to angry commenters on their social media pages in an extremely tone-deaf way following a scandal that involved a deceased policyholder.
-This caused the company to suffer major reputation damage and lose many customers.
+As an example, the insurance company Progressive once responded to angry commenters on its social media pages in what some said was an extremely tone-deaf way following a scandal that involved a deceased policyholder.

-- Maintain a polite and respectful tone in responses
+- Maintain a polite and respectful tone in responses.

-- Approach the situation with honesty and humility
+- Approach the situation with honesty and humility.

-- Work to resolve the problem with the commenter one-on-one, ideally offline
+- Work to resolve the problem with the commenter one-on-one, ideally offline.

 2. Ignoring online reputation damage

 By ignoring the bad, businesses lose an opportunity to take control and turn the situation around.
-SMB leaders should make sure that they’re making an effort to engage with clients who leave reviews—both positive and negative.
+SMB leaders should make sure they’re making an effort to engage with clients who leave reviews—both positive and negative.

 3. Capitalizing on sensitive social or political movements